Graham · Central Highlands

 Creag Ruadh — common questions

-- Creag Ruadh is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 540m of ascent and takes most walkers 3-6 hours.
+- On the OutdoorSCOT scale, Creag Ruadh comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 540m of ascent on the usual route — 3-6 hours for most parties.
 Terrain: Forestry track, plantation break and open heather — straightforward in clear conditions.

-- Where do I park for Creag Ruadh?
+- Where should I park to climb Creag Ruadh?

-- Standard parking is at NN596897 near Inverness.
+- Standard parking is at NN596897.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Creag Ruadh are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.